 WhatsApp: marketing templates

 What’s more, WhatsApp is already accepted as a way to converse with businesses.
-The WhatsApp for Business app has over 50m users in over 5.25m organisations; over 175m people sent messages to business accounts daily.
+The WhatsApp for Business app has over 50m users in over 5.25m organizations; over 175m people sent messages to business accounts daily.
 There’s a lot of customers in that audience.

 Facebook Messenger: recurring notifications

 The change may seem small, but the potential for marketers is huge.
 Because if a user opts-in via Messenger, the marketer can start sending marketing campaigns.
-Personalised product introductions.
+Personalized product introductions.
 An easy route to aftersales support.
 And a new way to invite the customer into brand experiences.
 With 1.3bn people using Facebook Messenger – it’s the world’s fourth-busiest platform – your customers are probably there already.

 Instagram: functionality in the pipeline

-While it’s not official yet, it’s believed fashion-to-food-photography app Instagram – another Meta company – will soon follow suit with recurring notifications, harmonising the capabilities of Meta’s big three messaging properties.
+While it’s not official yet, it’s believed fashion-to-food-photography app Instagram – another Meta company – will soon follow suit with recurring notifications, harmonizing the capabilities of Meta’s big three messaging properties.
 And the potential here goes even further.

 All this means conversational marketing is moving from a “pull” channel to one that thrives on both pull and push.
 Here’s why this is a big deal.

 Defining the P: push and pull in traditional marketing

 To see why this combination of push and pull matters, let’s look at each channel in isolation – the way traditional messaging divides them.